bmellink/IBusBM/README.md

 The iBUS protocol is a half-duplex protocol developed by Flysky to control multiple servos and motors using a single digital line.
 The values received for each servo channel are between 1000 (hex eE8) and 2000 (hex 7D0) with neutral sub trim setting, which corresponds with the pulse width in microseconds for most servos.

 The protocol can also connect sensors to send back telemetry information to a RC transceiver.
-Currently the protocol only supports 3 sensor types: Voltage, Temperature and Motor speed (RPM).
+Depending on your transmitter you can use multiple sensors.
 You can define up to 10 sensors using this library.
+The Turnigy FS-MT6 only supports voltage, temperature, motor speed and pressure, but OpenTX based receivers support a long list of sensors, which can all be used by passing the right sensor ID to the addSensor() function.

 This library was written and tested for the TGY-IA6B receiver and should work for other receivers too (such as the FS-iA10 and TGY-iA10).
 The TGY-IA6B has 2 iBUS pins: one for the servos (only output) and one for the sensors/telemetry (which uses a half-duplex protocol to switch between output and input to poll for sensor data).

 Receivers with one iBUS pin typically send servo commands over the iBUS line, but do not always poll external sensors.
 The TGY-iA6C for instance only sends servo data over the iBUS and is only able to send back internal telemetry data (such as Rssi and voltage) and the voltage measurement of the B-DET connection.
-The specs of the Flysky X6B and Flysky FS-iA8X are unclear if telemetry sensors is supported over iBUS.
+The specs of the Flysky X6B and Flysky FS-iA8X are unclear if telemetry sensors is supported over iBUS and they are not (yet) tested with this library.

 ## Getting Started